ozanMSFT/pytorch-wiki/Bot-commands.md

   -f MESSAGE, --force MESSAGE
                         Merge without checking anything.
 This requires a reason for auditting purpose, for example:
                         @pytorchbot merge -f 'Minor update to fix lint.
-Expecting all PR tests to pass' -l, --land-checks     Merge with land time checks.
-This will create a new branch with your changes rebased on viable/strict and run a majority of trunk tests _before_ landing to increase trunk reliability and decrease risk of revert.
-The tests added are: pull, Lint and trunk.
-Note that periodic is excluded.
-(EXPERIMENTAL)
-  -r [{viable/strict,master}], --rebase [{viable/strict,master}]
+Expecting all PR tests to pass' -r [{viable/strict,master}], --rebase [{viable/strict,master}]
                         Rebase the PR to re run checks before merging.
 Accepts viable/strict or master as branch options and will default to viable/strict if not specified.
 ```